 Date: August 1981 | Director: John Landis | Stars: David Naughton, Jenny Agutter, Joe Belcher | MPAA rating: R | Runtime: 97 min

 An American Werewolf in London is a brilliant piece of comedy horror that earns its rightful spot as a cult classic.
 The film follows two American students on a tour of Britain who are mauled by a werewolf, killing one of them.
 The survivor has nightmares of being a werewolf and suddenly has visions of his friend and others convincing him to break the werewolf curse.
 Sounds weird, right?
-It’s weird and all the better for it.
-Pop some popcorn and throw this one on for a slightly lighter time in the horror realm.
+It definitely is weird, and all the better for it.
+Pop on some popcorn and throw this one on for a slightly lighter time in the horror realm.

 Don’t get bitten

 Date: May 2015 | Director: Henry Hobson | Stars: Arnold Schwarzenegger, Abigail Breslin, Joely Richardson | MPAA rating: PG-13 | Runtime: 95 min

 Arnold Schwarzenegger has had such an illustrious and successful career, so much so that the last thing you'd expect is for him to deliver a brilliant dramatic performance in an indie horror film.
 But what do you know?
 The Governator does exactly that as Wade Vogel in Maggie.

 The film is set in a post-apocalyptic setting in which Wade's daughter has been infected with the virus that transforms humans into the undead.
 Although she still has her wits and her personality, the clock is ticking to the moment that Wade must make the ultimate sacrifice.
 It's a shockingly heart-wrenching story with top-notch performances all around.
 Maggie is inexplicably a joy to watch – or at least as joyful as zombie movies can be.

 Wait, this is based on a true story?!